byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 #### *Authentic Living Design; creating symbiotic living environments that support, restore and regenerate both the physical body and the environment (earth body) have positive effects on the health of a population as a whole, not just the individual within the living design.*

+**Just as the ancients danced to call upon the spirits in nature, she too, can dance to find the spirits within herself that have long been buried and forgotten.**

+#### Discover what kind of meaning to give it ...

+**Life is in motion, every day movement is a dance, what one sees, smells, hears, how one brings their consciousness to the experience, to a tree, and then brings it into the body, that becomes the dance; the experience of the breath made visible.
+The movment has a purpose, to achieve something real in ones life.
+Dancing with life on the line, creates a sense of reverence for the process.**

+... starting over ... nothing lasts ...
+What she does have control over is how she copes with what happens, change. ...

+**Art is a way** ...  finding a common way to move forward through to nature ... finding the commonalities.

+#### *Cure is a medical intervention, healing is becoming whole.*

+**Recapture the integration between life and art ... living the creativity is the most important thing one has.
+Dance the essence of things.**

+#### _The denial, the courage to confront, the release ... flow again ..._

-Urban environments are not nurturing environments in and of themselves, but can be curated and cultivated to be so.
-Break the role of 'consumer culture' of 'modern culture,' hang up the 'cultural costume' and design a lifeStyle of ones own, connected through too nature.
+Urban environments are not nurturing environments in and of themselves, but with care can become so, curated and cultivated to be so.
+Breaking the role of 'consumer culture' of 'modern culture,' hanging up the 'cultural costume' and designing a lifeStyle of ones own, connected through too nature.
 Honoring the uniqueness of the self, breaking free of boundaries, to have reverence for ones own body.
-Avoiding pre-stylization of movement in life, taking off the 'cultural amour', allowing direct movement to evoke feelings.
+Avoiding pre-stylization of movement in life, taking off the 'cultural amour', allowing direct experience to evoke feelings.
 Going beyond, using the feeling to expand into the 'living' style of ones life through the kinesthetic sense.

 **Love,** to feel how things are so that the physical body recognizes itself as part of nature.
 ***Cultivating intimacy with nature.***